Updated: Apr 16

-In this tutorial, we're writing a #SketchUp script that will automatically create scenes with the names of every layer in your model.
-The best part is that entities which belong to a specific layer will only be visible in the scene that matches that layer's name.
+In this tutorial, we're writing a SketchUp script that will automatically create scenes with the names of every layer in your model.
+The best part is that entities that belong to a specific layer will only be visible in the scene that matches that layer's name.

 The instructions on how to run the script with the Ruby Code Editor Plugin is in my first tutorial.